kenmartin-unix/BwBasic/README.md

 bwbasic_3.20b-1j_amd64.deb is for 64 bit AMD based Linux systems like Debian 10.4 and Ubuntu 20.04.

 For the Windows packages download the executable and run it.

-For the deb packages download the deb file and use dpkg -i <package name> to install it.
+For the deb packages download the deb file and use dpkg -i package-name to install it.

-For the Windows packages Example are in \Program Files (X86)\Bwbasic\Examples and the DOCS are in \Program Files (X86)\Bwbasic\DOCS.
+For the Windows packages Example are in \Program Files (X86)\Bwbasic\Examples

+and the DOCS are in \Program Files (X86)\Bwbasic\DOCS.

-For the deb installs the Examples are in  /usr/share/bwbasic and the DOCS are in /usr/share/doc/bwbasic.
+For the deb installs the Examples are in  /usr/share/bwbasic

+and the DOCS are in /usr/share/doc/bwbasic.

 All packages are uninstallable.